 How to protect the privacy of students and parents from the media.
 How to reduce confusion during the reunification process.
-How frequently families will be updated.
+How frequently familie updated.
 How to account for technology barriers faced by students, staff, parents, and guardians.
 How to effectively address language barriers faced by students, staff, parents, and guardians.
-Security How agreements with law enforcement agencies address the daily role of law enforcement officers in and around school.
+Security + How agreements with law enforcement agencies address the daily role of law enforcement officers in and around school.
 How to make sure the building is physically secure (including implementation of Crime Prevention through Environmental Design).
 How to get students to and from school safely (including traffic control and pedestrian safety).
 How to keep prohibited items out of school.
 How to respond to threats identified by the behavioral threat assessment team.
 How information will be shared with law enforcement officers or other responders (keeping in mind any requirements or limitations of applicable privacy laws including FERPA, HIPAA, and civil rights).
-Medical a nd Mental Health Emergency What role staff members have in providing first aid during an emergency.
+Cybersecu urity + (additional considerations can be found on the Cybersecurity Annex Tip Sheet) The courses of action that a school will implement in response to a cybersecurity incident such as a data breach or ransomware attack.
+The protocols for responding to a cybersecurity incident and how the information is shared with staff and/or students.
+Aligning cybersecurity incident procedures with requirements in district insurance policies; how staff are aware of the policies and implications of deviations from the policies.
+The process for backing up data in the event of a systemwide attack that will require data to be restored.
+Internal and external resources that must be notified in the event of a cybersecurity incident.
+Public He alth + , Medical ^{+} and Mental Health Emergency ^{+} What role staff members have in providing first aid during an emergency.
 Where emergency medical supplies (e.g., first aid kids, AEDs) will be located and who is responsible for purchasing and maintaining those materials.
 Identify staff with relevant training or experience, such as first aid or CPR.
 How the school will secure a sufficient number of counselors in the event of an emergency.
 How the school will promptly share and report information about outbreaks or epidemics or other unusual medical situations to the local health department.
-Declared state disaster involving communicable disease pecific information that aligns with your District-Wide Safety Plan) Continuity y of Operations Plan (COOP) (building-specific information that aligns with your District-Wide Safety Plan) Essential functions that must occur during and after an incident for continuity of operations.
+Declared state disaster involving communicable disease pecific information that aligns with your District-Wide Safety Plan) y of Operations Plan (COOP) (building-specific information that aligns with your District-Wide Safety Plan) Essential functions that must occur during and after an incident for continuity of operations.
 Identifying active and alternate leaders.
-Plans for communication.
-Consideration of alternate facilities or locations.
-Access to vital records.
-How to provide educational programming.
-Provisions and accommodations for students who have an IEP.
-Provisions for providing medical and food services during prolonged school dismissals.
-Provisions for after-school activities, professional development/educator training, sporting events, and field trips.
-Modification of safety drills.

-New York State Education Department and New York State Center for School Safety Emergency Response Planning Toolkit: Resource 7a January 2021
+New York State Education Department and New York State Center for School Safety Resource 7a Emergency Response Planning: Functional Annex Considerations Created January 2021, Updated November 2022